Park City Rail Trail Master Plan

 Is it possible to make it safer for bikers and walkers crossing 248 near highway 40?
 We were almost taken out by a dump truck last week who didn’t stop and went around the stopped vehicles and blew through the crosswalk there as we crossed!
 It’s dangerous

-Sarah McCarty asked almost 2 years ago
+Sarah McCarty asked over 2 years ago

 Thank you for your feedback.
 On September 1, City Council will discuss the possible adoption of the Rail Trail Master Plan (linked on this Engage Page under 'Plans').
 This plan includes potential for an overpass/bridge at the intersection you mention.